dusk-network/dusk-protocol/consensus/protocol/succinct-attestation.md

       2. Accept $\mathsf{B}^w$ into the chain
       3. End round
 6. If we reached $MaxIterations$ without a winning block
-   1. If we are a Dusk-owned node
-      1. Produce an Emergency Block
+   1. Create an Emergency Block Request message
-   2. Otherwise, stop the SA loop (and wait for some block to be received)
+   2. Broadcast the message

 **Procedure**